AugustusZ/twitter-wall/docs/App_Design_Document.md

 ### API

-Using the previous one.
+Using the generic one (the previous one).
 Meanwhile, there is a node package `node-tweet-stream` doing the same thing.

 ### Architecture